chubillkelvin/core-native-boilerplate/README.md

 # Development

 You can run `yarn run check` to format your code with prettier, lint your code, check for code style and compile it with typescript all in one go.

+# Can we use class components with core-native?

+Sure!
+The [core-native](https://github.com/dionshihk/core-native-project) framework works well with class components.

+The reason we recommend using function components is because of the [Fast Refresh](https://reactnative.dev/docs/fast-refresh) feature in React Native.

+The document says:

+`Local state is not preserved for class components (only function components and Hooks preserve state).`

+Therefore, use class components at your own risk.